 We believe that we have been and are properly treated as a partnership for federal income tax purposes.
 This allows us to pass through our income and deductions to our partners.
 However, the Internal Revenue Service ("IRS") could challenge our partnership status and we could fail to qualify as a partnership for past years as well as future years.
-Qualification as a partnership involves the application of highly technical and complex provisions of the Code.
+Qualification as a partnership involves the application of highly technical and complex provisions of the Internal Revenue Code, as amended.
 For example, a publicly traded partnership is generally taxable as a corporation unless 90% or more of its gross income is "qualifying" income, which includes interest, dividends, oil and gas revenues, real property rents, gains from the sale or other disposition of real property, gain from the sale or other disposition of capital assets held for the production of interest or dividends, and certain other items.
 We believe that in all prior years of our existence at least 90% of our gross income was qualifying income and we intend to structure our business in a manner such that at least 90% of our gross income will constitute qualifying income this year and in the future.
 However, there can be no assurance that such structuring will be effective in all events to avoid the receipt of more than 10% of non-qualifying income.
 If less than 90% of our gross income constitutes qualifying income, we may be subject to corporate tax on our net income, at a Federal rate of up to 35% plus possible state taxes.
 Further, if less than 90% of our gross income constituted qualifying income for past years, we may be subject to corporate level tax plus interest and possibly penalties.
-In addition, if we register under the Investment Company Act, it is likely that we would be treated as a corporation for U.S. federal income tax purposes.
-The cost of paying federal and possibly state income tax, either for past years or going forward could be a significant liability and would reduce our funds available to make distributions to holders of units, and to make interest and principal payments on our debt securities.
-To meet the qualifying income test we may structure transactions in a manner which is less advantageous than if this were not a consideration, or we may avoid otherwise economically desirable transactions.

-From time to time, legislative proposals have been introduced that, if enacted, could have a material and adverse effect on us.
+In addition, if we register under the Investment Company Act, it is likely that we would be treated as a significant liability and would reduce our funds available to make distributions to holders of units, and to make interest and principal payments on our debt securities.
+To meet the qualifying income test we may structure transactions in a manner which is less advant been introduced that, if enacted, could have a material and adverse effect on us.
 These proposals have included taxing publicly traded partnerships engaged in the Investment segment, such as us, as corporations and introducing substantive changes to the definition of qualifying income, which could make it more difficult or impossible to for us to meet the exception that allows publicly traded partnerships generating qualifying income to be treated as partnerships (rather than corporations) for U.S. federal income tax purposes.
 It is unclear when or if such legislation would be introduced, whether or not such legislation would be enacted, what specific provisions would be included or what the effective date would be, and as a result the ultimate impact on us of such legislation is uncertain.
 It is possible that if carried interest legislation were enacted we would be treated as an association, taxable as a corporation, which would materially increase our taxes.
 As an alternative, we might be required to restructure our operations, and possibly dispose of certain businesses, in order to avoid or mitigate the impact of any such legislation.